3 LOCATIONS:

 POP IN to both shops OFTEN

-• Located in Bays 1, 2, 3 and 4 at the east end of the Avalon Shopping Mall
+• Located at the east end of the Avalon Shopping Mall

 *